siferati/MidiWars/README.md

 |:----------:|:-----------:|:-------------:|
 | one octave | two octaves | three octaves |

-* Before playing any song, instruments should be in the default position.
+* Before playing any song, **instruments should be in the default position**.
 If the instrument can play 2 octaves, the default position is the lowest octave.
 If the instrument can play 3 octaves, the default position is the middle octave.

 ## Recommendations